RGB Releases 2015 Operating Cost and Affordability Reports

 The Price Index of Operating Costs (PIOC) measures the price change in a market basket of goods and services used in the operation and maintenance of rent-stabilized apartment buildings in New York City.
 The goods and services that make up the market basket were originally selected on the basis of the findings of a study of 1969 expenditure patterns by owners of rent-stabilized apartment buildings.
 Changes to the market basket have been made over time.
 The relative importance of the various goods and services in the market basket was updated in 1983 by means of a study of expenditure patterns of owners of rent-stabilized apartment buildings.
 And additional updates to these expenditure patterns have been done throughout the years in order to present a current and relevant analysis of changes in owner expense.
 Here are the highlights of this year’s report:

-- The PIOC for Rent-Stabilized Apartment Buildings increased 5.9 percent this year;
+- The PIOC for rent-stabilized apartment buildings increased 0.5 percent this year;

-- Costs in natural-gas heated buildings increased 4.3 percent and costs in fuel-oil heated buildings rose 7.3 percent;
+- Costs in natural gas-heated buildings increased 1.7 percent, and costs in fuel-oil heated buildings declined 0.4 percent;

-- The “core” PIOC, which excludes the erratic changes in fuel oil prices, natural gas, and electricity costs, is useful for analyzing inflationary trends.
-The core rose by 3.7 percent this year;
+- The “core” PIOC, which excludes the erratic changes in fuel oil prices, natural gas, and electricity costs, and is useful for analyzing inflationary trends, rose by 3.6 percent this year;

-- The Utilities component increased by 6.3 percent, primarily due to an increase in water and sewer costs;
+- The utilities component increased by 1.2 percent, due to an increase in water and sewer rates;

-- The Price Index of Operating Costs for Rent Stabilized Apartment Buildings is projected to increase 2.6 percent next year.
+- The PIOC for rent-stabilized apartment buildings is projected to increase 4.2 percent next year.